Vincent Eri: Politics

 In 1975, Eri was appointed Papua New Guinea's first Consul General in Australia.
 From 1975 to 1979, he also served as High Commissioner.
+In the 1981 Birthday Honours he was appointed a Companion of the Order of St Michael and St George (CMG) for his service as Secretary for Defence.
 Together with Ted Diro, he founded the People's Action Party in 1986 and was elected to the National Parliament.

-He succeeded Kingsford Dibela as Governor-General of Papua New Guinea on 27 February 1990 and was awarded the Knight Grand Cross of the Order of St Michael and St George.
+He succeeded Kingsford Dibela as Governor-General of Papua New Guinea on 27 February 1990 and was promoted to Knight Grand Cross of the Order of St Michael and St George.
 Shortly after taking office, he was faced with a constitutional crisis.
 Ted Diro, now the Deputy Prime Minister, had been found guilty of corruption.
 The constitution required the Governor-General to dismiss him, but he did not.
 This created some controversy, and there were calls for Eri himself to leave office, which he did not.
 Ultimately, Prime Minister Rabbie Namaliu sent a formal request to Queen Elizabeth II to replace him.
 On 4 October 1991, before Namaliu's request could be acted upon, Eri resigned from office.